richard-d-lee/jesus-chatbot/DIRECTORY_SUBMISSION_WALKTHROUGH.md

 # Complete AI Directory Submission Walkthrough

-This guide walks you through submitting your Jesus Chatbot to major AI directories step by step.
+This guide walks you through submitting your Jesus Express to major AI directories step by step.
 Each submission takes about 5-10 minutes.

 ---